Which Covid-19 vaccines does the UK have access to? - The Courier

-The firm’s pharmaceutical arm Janssen reported its vaccine was 66% effective overall at preventing moderate to severe coronavirus 28 days after vaccination.
+The UK’s supply of coronavirus jabs over the next two years now totals 407 million doses, ministers said, after the Government ordered millions more doses of the Valneva Covid-19 vaccine candidate.

-It comes as Novavax revealed on Thursday that its jab was 89% effective at preventing Covid-19.
+The decision comes after trial results were published for two other vaccines, from Johnson & Johnson’s pharmaceutical arm Janssen and Novavax.

-Both vaccines are yet to be given the go-ahead by the Medicines and Healthcare products Regulatory Agency (MHRA), but the UK has secured access to millions of doses.
+All three vaccines are yet to be approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA).

 – What types of vaccine have been ordered?